 Disturbance and Power Quality Monitoring

-Disturbance and power quality monitoring equipment is independent of any protective equipment used for tripping outlined in Section 2 through Section 5 and must be time synched to UTC with a Satellite clock.
+Disturbance and power quality monitoring equipment must be independent of any protective equipment used for tripping outlined in Section 2 through Section 5 and must be time synched to UTC with a satellite clock.

 Digital Fault Recorder Requirements

 A digital fault recorder (DFR) is required at all interconnected transmission substations.
 This device will provide high integrity triggered oscillography (minimum 4800 Hz sampling), triggered long-term RMS plus phase data (minimum 960 Hz sampling) and continuous oscillography data (minimum 720 Hz sampling) for the purpose of disturbance location and analysis.
 The device must also serve as a sequence of events recorder (minimum 1 millisecond resolution) logging all circuit breaker activity.
 Digital fault recorder data will be the primary means for fault and event analysis.
 Data must adhere to the IEEE Standard for Common Format for Transient Data Exchange (COMTRADE), revision C37.111-1999 [12] or later and IEEE Standard for Common Format for Naming Time Sequence Data Files (COMNAME), revision C37.232-2011 [13] or later.

+Customers must provide breaker position for all GSU high side breaker(s) via the a-finger contacts to the utility’s DFR.
+This is to ensure millisecond accuracy of the sequence of events report.

+Customers must provide breaker failure lockout position for all GSU high side breaker(s) via a physical contact to the utility’s DFR.
+This is to ensure millisecond accuracy of the sequence of events report.

+Any additional trip paths from the Customer Interconnection site to the utility must be monitored and recorded by the utility’s DFR.
+This is to ensure millisecond accuracy of the sequence of events report.

 Phasor Measurement Units/Synchrophasors Requirements